Delaware Autism Program (DAP): Placement, Waitlists, and How to Appeal

 Each site has a distinct program structure.
 Brennen School, located in NCC where 57% of Delaware's population lives, has the most developed infrastructure and the widest range of service intensity.
 Kent and Sussex have smaller programs and, consistent with the broader north-south specialist shortage in Delaware, more constrained staffing.
 Families in rural Sussex in particular have reported longer waits and fewer options within the DAP framework.

-The growth in DAP demand tracks Delaware's overall autism classification numbers: Delaware has seen a 895% increase in students classified with autism over the past two decades.
-Currently 3,959 Delaware students (15.1% of all students with disabilities, or about 2.8% of total enrollment) carry an autism classification.
+Delaware has seen an 895% increase in students with an educational classification of autism.
+In the research data, 3,959 Delaware students ages 5–21 (15.1% of students with disabilities, or about 2.8% of total enrollment) carry an autism classification.
 Not all of these students are in DAP — many are served in district classrooms — but the growth creates real pressure on program capacity.

 How DAP Placement Decisions Are Made

-Both scenarios put parents in a position of needing to advocate either for or against a DAP placement.
+These situations put parents in a position of needing to advocate either for or against a DAP placement.
 Under IDEA, placement must be determined by the IEP team (which includes the parent) and must be in the least restrictive environment (LRE) appropriate for the individual child.
-DAP placements are generally more restrictive than general education settings, which means the IEP team must document why the student's needs cannot be met in a less restrictive environment.
-14 Del.
-Admin.
-Code § 922 governs LRE requirements in Delaware.
+DAP placements are generally more restrictive than general education settings, which means the IEP team must document why the student's needs cannot be met in a less restrictive environment under applicable IDEA and Delaware LRE requirements.

 The Peer Review Committee (PRC)